qmk/qmk_firmware/docs/cli_configuration.md

 # CLI Documentation (`qmk config`)

 The `qmk config` command is used to interact with the underlying configuration.
-When run with no argument it shows the current configuration.
-When arguments are supplied they are assumed to be configuration tokens, which are strings containing no spaces with the following form:
+When run with no argument, it shows the current configuration.
+When arguments are supplied, they are assumed to be configuration tokens, which are strings containing no spaces with the following form:

 ```
 <subcommand|general|default>[.<key>][=<value>]